Governor Declares Limited Emergency to Help Restore Power

 The text of the proclamation follows:

-WHEREAS, the State of Maine is experiencing the effects of high winds and storm conditions that have impacted transportation routes and put thousands of Maine homes and businesses out of power; and
+WHEREAS, the State of Maine is threatened by a tropical weather system, including high winds and heavy rains, that has the potential to leave thousands of Maine homes and businesses out of power; and

-WHEREAS, work crews will have to work many hours to clear roads and restore power; and
+WHEREAS, work crews will have to work many hours to restore power; and

-WHEREAS, power restoration crews have been requested from other service areas as well as Canadian provinces to assist in power restoration; and
+WHEREAS, power restoration crews will be requested from other states and potentially Canadian provinces to assist in power restoration; and

 WHEREAS, federal rules determine the number of hours the driver of an electrical line repair vehicle may operate; and